mandiant/Ghidrathon/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-green.svg)](LICENSE.txt)

 Ghidrathon is a Ghidra extension that adds Python 3 scripting capabilities to Ghidra.
 Why?
 Ghidra natively supports scripting in Java and Jython.
 Unfortunately many open-source analysis tools, like [capa](https://github.com/mandiant/capa), [Unicorn Engine](https://github.com/unicorn-engine/unicorn), [angr](https://github.com/angr/angr), etc., are written in Python 3 making it difficult, and in some cases, impossible to use these tools in Ghidra.
 More so the security community has released several great plugins for other SRE frameworks like IDA Pro and Binary Ninja, but again, because many of these plugins use Python 3 it is difficult to port them to Ghidra.
-Ghidrathon aims to enable the use of existing and development of new Python 3 tooling in Ghidra and help users script Ghidra using modern Python in a way that tightly integrates with Ghidra's UI.
+Ghidrathon helps you use existing and develop new Python 3 tooling in Ghidra and script Ghidra using modern Python in a way that tightly integrates with Ghidra's UI.

-Ghidrathon links your local Python installation to Ghidra using the open-source project [Jep](https://github.com/ninia/jep).
-Essentially your local Python interpreter is running inside Ghidra with access to all your Python packages **and** the standard Ghidra scripting API.
-Ghidrathon also works with Python virtual environments helping you create, isolate, and manage packages you may only want installed for use in Ghidra.
-Because Ghidrathon uses your local Python installation you have control over the Python version and environment running inside Ghidra.

-Ghidrathon supports much of the functionality offered by Ghidra's native Jython extension.
-This includes an interactive Python 3 interpreter, integration with the Ghidra Script Manager, and script execution in Ghidra headless mode.
+Ghidrathon replaces the existing Python 2 extension implemented via Jython.
+This includes the interactive interpreter window, integration with the Ghidra Script Manager, and script execution in Ghidra headless mode.

 ## Python 3 Interpreter Window